kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 ###### What are other known failure modes?

 See https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/4381-dra-structured-parameters#what-are-other-known-failure-modes.

+The failure mode where the scheduler fails to schedule pods because searching for available devices that match the request becomes more likely when this feature is used, since it can increase the number of device combinations that the scheduler needs to search through.

 ###### What steps should be taken if SLOs are not being met to determine the problem?